Syntax for EAS Workflows

 Control flow

-You can control when jobs run and what jobs must complete successfully before a job runs using the needs and after keywords.
+You can control when a job runs with the needs and after keywords.
 In addition, you can use the if keyword to control whether a job should run based on a condition.

 jobs.<job_id>.needs

-A list of job IDs that must complete successfully before this job will run.
+A list of job IDs whose jobs must complete successfully before this job will run.

 jobs: